RongLi1986/OtherCodes/README.md

 # OtherCodes
-some other codes I put it here.
+put other codes I put it here.